Solving Systems of Equations of Raising-to-Powers Type: Introduction

 We are particularly interested in \cite{Zil02} and \cite{Zil11}.
 There, Zilber proved a special case of the conjecture for $\exp$, studying intersections between the graph of $\exp$ and varieties of the form $L \times W$, satisfying the freeness and rotundity conditions mentioned above, where $L$ is an $\mathbb{R}$-linear subspace of $\mathbb{C}^n$ and $W$ is an algebraic subvariety of $(\mathbb{C}^{\times})^n$.
-In particular, \cite{Zil02} finds intersections for this kind of varieties assuming a diophantine conjecture, while \cite{Zil11} removes the dependence on the conjecture but requires $L$ to be defined over some ``generic" subfield of the reals.
+In particular, \cite{Zil02} finds intersections for this kind of varieties assuming a uniform version of Schanuel's conjecture, while \cite{Zil11} removes the dependence on the conjecture but requires $L$ to be defined over some ``generic" subfield of the reals.

+This case is usually referred to as ``raising to powers".
+The reason for this can be explained with a simple example: suppose $W \subseteq (\mathbb{C}^\times)^2$ is an algebraic curve, defined by an equation of the form $f(Y_1,Y_2)=0$, and $L$ is a linear subspace of $\mathbb{C}^2$, defined by an equation of the form $X_2=\alpha X_1$ for some complex number $\alpha$.
+Then, to find an intersection between the variety $L \times W$ and the graph of $\exp$, we have to solve the system:

+which can easily be reduced to the single equation If we allow for a multivalued ``raising-to-power-$\alpha$" operator, which maps $w \in \mathbb{C}^\times$ to any value of $\exp(\alpha \log w)$, then this corresponds to finding all solutions of hence justifying the name.
+Similarly, all systems of this form (in any number of variables) can be rewritten as systems of exponential sums.

+In recent years, the geometric nature of the exponential-algebraic closedness problem has led to the formulation of similar questions for other functions with similar properties.
+One fruitful line of research is the one concerning semiabelian varieties: Kirby in \cite{K09} and Bays and Kirby in \cite{BK18} have shown how to generalize the model theory of the complex exponential function to the exponentials of semiabelian varieties, and in particular formulated a conjecture that is analogous to Zilber's and would have similar model-theoretic consequences.
+The problem of finding intersections between algebraic varieties and the graph of the exponential of an abelian variety has therefore begun to attract attention.

+At the same time, the model theory of other functions of interest in arithmetic geometry has been developed, such as the modular $j$ invariant, especially after a version of Ax's theorem for $j$ was proved in \cite{PT}.
+This has naturally led to the formulation of a conjecture on solutions of systems of equations which involve the modular $j$ function, and it seems likely, although at the moment there are no results available, that the question might also be asked for other uniformizers of Shimura varieties.
+Some cases involving the $j$ function have been addressed, often taking inspiration from previous work in the exponential case: for example, \cite{EH} contains an analogue for $j$ of the results contained in \cite{BM} and \cite{DFT}, and \cite{AK} of the results from \cite{K19}.
+Our results are new, and deal with cases which were not addressed before.